richardazia/python_practice/python_notes.md

 ## return
 - return returns what it is expected to return but after this the function stops.
 - code after a return will not run.

+## Defaut Parameters
+- We can add defaults to parameters.

+def bounce(frequency=18):
+    print("boing! " * frequency)

+if we write bounce(252) then the frequency will be 252.
+Boing will be printed 252 times.
+If we leave "boing()", blank, then it will default to 18 boings.

+## Parameter Order
+- When writing parameters the default must be second, not first.
+- def aeration(method, action="slam"):

+# Scope in Python
+- lexical or local - available only within a function.
+- enclosing
+- global - available everywhere
+- built-in